Public Transport Network Topology

 - TRANSFER RESTRICTIONs are constraints that can be applied on a CONNECTION or INTERCHANGE between two SCHEDULED STOP POINTs, preventing or forbidding the passenger to make a transfer there.

-Transmodel does not have a separate FTS specific model, but has extra properties that can be used to describe FTS systems: FLEXIBLE POINT (LINK) PROPERTIES enabling the definition of a FLEXIBLE ROUTE and a FLEXIBLE LINE.
-Different types of FTS are considered: Virtual line service, Flexible service with main route, Corridor service (Flexible service without main route), Fixed stop area-wide flexible service, Free area-wide flexible service, Mixed types of flexible service (not at POINT level) (Flexible Network Model).
+Transmodel does not have a separate model specifically for Flexible Transport Schemes (FTS), but has extra properties that can be used to describe FTS systems: FLEXIBLE POINT (LINK) PROPERTIES enabling the definition of a FLEXIBLE ROUTE and a FLEXIBLE LINE.
+Different types of FTS are considered: Virtual line service, Flexible service with main route, Corridor service (Flexible service without main route), Fixed stop area-wide flexible service, Free area-wide flexible service, Mixed types of flexible service (not at POINT level) (Flexible Network Model describing Flexible Points, Links, Zones, Routes and Lines).
+For example:

 In the domain of Passenger Information SERVICE PATTERNs are of particular importance, i.e. the specialisation of a JOURNEY PATTERN made up only of (scheduled) STOP POINTs IN JOURNEY PATTERN.